jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 See Appendix.
 The example given is one of pretty printing functions are called "prettyFast" and "prettySlow".

-#### Composition

-It is not true generally that catamorphisms compose but there is a special case.
-The compose law \[3\] implies that the number of traversals required by a function that satisfies the special case can be reduced which theoretically speeds up performance.

-It states that:

-         cata f . cata (Fix . h) = cata (f . h)

-where,

-         f :: f a -> a
-         h :: g a -> f a

-This theorem can be used to optimise code.
-See Appendix.

 #### Banana split theorem

 Algebras that are over the same functor but with different carrier types